Table of Contents

 The two terms are sometimes used interchangeably but the jigger is more known in the bartending world as the measuring tool because the shot glass is more known as a serving glass.
 It is important to note that both may be used as a measuring tool but only the shot glass is used to serve drinks.

 Types of Jiggers

 There are two main types of jiggers - the double jigger and the single jigger.
-However, under the double jigger, we have three main types.
-Each of this will be briefly discussed here.
+However, under double jigger, we have three main types.
+Each of these will be briefly discussed here.

 Classic Double Jiggers